Skip to content

 • Work with a consultant for strategy sessions without ongoing management

-This gets you help where you need it most without committing to full agency management and its associated costs.
-It’s especially useful for creators in the $2,000-$5,000/month range who need some support but may not benefit from the full-service tier yet.
+This gets you help where you need it most without committing to full management.
+Especially useful for creators in the $2,000–$5,000/month range who need support but may not yet benefit from the full-service tier.

-Real Talk: What Most People Won’t Tell You
+Real Talk: What People in the Industry Often Won’t Say

 Most agencies are mid.
 Not scams.
-Not amazing.
-Just… okay.
+Not exceptional.
+Just okay.
 They’ll manage your DMs competently and do some basic marketing, but they won’t transform your business.
-The truly excellent agencies are rare — and they’re selective.
+Genuinely excellent agencies are rare — and they’re selective.

 Going solo works if you treat it like a job.
-The creators who succeed solo approach it with business discipline — scheduled hours, financial tracking, marketing plans, regular content calendars.
-Casual creators get casual results.
+Business discipline — scheduled hours, financial tracking, marketing plans, regular content calendars.
+Casual creators get casual results regardless of which path they choose.

 The best agencies won’t take you if you’re not ready.
-Elite agencies are selective because they know they can’t produce results without the right foundation.
-If you get rejected from a top agency, that’s feedback, not failure.
-Use it.
+If you get turned down, that’s feedback, not failure.

 You can always switch.
 Starting solo doesn’t lock you out of agency management later.
 Joining an agency doesn’t prevent you from going solo again.
-The decision isn’t permanent — treat it like a business strategy you can adjust as your situation changes.
+The decision is a business strategy, not a permanent identity.

 FAQ